tymlipari/home-assistant-hue-inovelli-blueprints/README.md

 ## ✨ Features

 - **💡 Light On/Off Control**
   - Single tap up: Turns Hue room **on**
   - Single tap down: Turns Hue room **off**
+  - Double tap up: Turns light on to 100%
+  - Double tap down: Turns light on to 10%
   - Works regardless of whether lights were last controlled by switch, app, or automation
   - Optional: Automatically activates a default scene when turning on

 - **Unified Paddle Dimming**
   - Hold paddle: Smooth dim up/down